Japanese in Chicago: Post-World War II

 After World War II ended, many Japanese who had originated from the internment camps returned to the West Coast, so the Japanese population decreased.
 The influx of Japanese ended in 1950.
 Almost half of the Japanese who had settled in Chicago from the internment camps moved back to the West Coast.
 By 1960, there were about 15,000 Japanese in Chicago and the resettlement to the West Coast largely ceased.

 In 1981, public hearings were held by the Commission on Wartime Relocation and Internment of Civilians at Chicago's Northeastern Illinois University as part of a government investigation into the constitutionality of the World War II internment of Japanese Americans.
 Nearly 100 people participated in the Chicago hearings.

 A 1993 article called "Racial Change to the Suburbs" quoted Japanese Americans as being experts on the Asian Americans moving to the suburbs.
 Jacalyn D. Harden, author of Double Cross: Japanese Americans in Black and White Chicago, wrote that it was "seen by many" as "privileging" the "Japanese Americans over other Asian groups."

 By 1995 Japanese Americans began moving to the suburbs.
 Most of them were white collar households who had higher incomes and better educations who wish to find superior schools for their offspring.
 As of 1995, about 25% of the Japanese American households are in the suburbs.
 As a result, Osako stated that the next generations of Nisei in the Chicago area will have less contact with the wider Japanese American community in the central city than before.

 As of 2006 there is a high intermarriage rate among the Japanese, and there is a large amount of assimilation into the larger American community.

 Geography

-As of the 2000 U.S. Census, 5,500 people of Japanese descent lived in the city of Chicago, and 17,500 people of Japanese descent lived in Chicago suburbs such as Arlington Heights, Evanston, Hoffman Estates, Lincolnwood, and Skokie.
+As of the 2000 U.S. census, 5,500 people of Japanese descent lived in the city of Chicago, and 17,500 people of Japanese descent lived in Chicago suburbs such as Arlington Heights, Evanston, Hoffman Estates, Lincolnwood, and Skokie.
 Most Japanese within the City of Chicago live in lakefront areas in the North Side, including Edgewater, Lake View, Near North Side, Uptown, and West Ridge.

 Jay Shimotake, the president of the Mid America Japanese Club (MAJC), an organization located in Arlington Heights now known as the Chicago Japanese Club (シカゴ日本人会 Shikago Nihonjin Kai), said "Arlington Heights is a very convenient location, and Japanese people in the business environment know it's a nice location surrounding O'Hare airport."

 There was previously a "Little Tokyo" near the intersection of Clark and Division.
 It has gradually diminished since Sandburg Village was developed.
+The mystery novel Clark and Division by Naomi Hirahara, which focuses on a Japanese-American family during World War II, is set in that area.